data-datum/learning_R/README.md

 * Purrr as part of the tidyverse http://bit.ly/2z6gFcO
 * The joy of Functional Programming _Hadley Wickham_ http://bit.ly/2IC2qCk
 * Purrr - tips and tricks https://bit.ly/2AWODF6
+* Two examples of iteration with purrr - Class for the R-Studio certification  https://bit.ly/3dzWKoK

 ## How to write functions in R.
 * Jenny Bryan's STAT 545 Course http://bit.ly/2QGCtnc